 The District Attorney for the applicable Judicial District may, at the request of the County, prosecute noncompliant users who violate the provisions of N.C.G.S.
 143-215.6B.
 [Note: Under North Carolina law, it is a crime to negligently violate any term, condition, or requirement of a pretreatment permit, or negligently fail to apply for a pretreatment permit, issued by local governments (G.S.
 143-215.6B(f)), to knowingly and willfully violate any term, condition, or requirement of a pretreatment permit, issued by local governments (G.S.
 143-215.6B(f)), to knowingly and willfully fail to apply for a pretreatment permit, issued by local governments (G.S.
-143-215.6B(g)), to knowingly violate any term, condition, or requirement of a pretreatment permit issued by local governments, issued by local governments (G.S.
-143-215.6B(g)), to knowingly violate any term, condition, or requirement of a pretreatment permit issued by local governments (G.S.
-143-215.6B(g)), to knowingly violate any term, condition, or requirement of a pretreatment permit issued by local governments, or knowingly fail to apply for a pretreatment permit, knowing at the time that a person is placed in imminent danger of death or serious bodily injury, (G.S.
+143-215.6B(g)), to knowingly violate any term, condition, or requirement of a pretreatment permit issued by local governments, or knowingly fail to apply for a pretreatment permit issued by local governments, or knowingly fail to apply for a pretreatment permit, knowing at the time that a person is placed in imminent danger of death or serious bodily injury, (G.S.
 143-215.6B(h)), and to falsify information required under Article 21 of Chapter 143 of the General Statutes (G.S.
 143-215.6B(I)).]